timpelplomp/hyde_current/about.md

 - Pinch and zoom on touch devices
 - Video embeds with fluidvids.js
 - Rouge syntax highlighter, modified version of [`dracula.css`](https://github.com/dracula/pygments)
-- Google Analytics
-- Comments (option to use Google+ or Disqus)
 - Switch to https if accessing site through http
 - Jekyll SEO
 - Font changed to subjectively improve the design
+- Removed comment functionality
+- Removed Google Analytics, a personal pet peeve

 The source code for this blog is available [here]({{ site.github.repo }}).